Itera/ansible-workshop/README.md

 Then we setup a playbook - which tells ansible what roles to run for which servers.

-* playbooks/demo1.yml - says to run the motd role for all machines in the server group
+* playbooks/motd.yml - says to run the motd role for all machines in the server group

 Let's run it:

 ```
-ansible-playbook playbooks/demo1.yml
+ansible-playbook playbooks/motd.yml
 ```

-It should install the motd file on all three web machines.
+It should install the motd file on web1 and web3.

 You should see in the output that the file is "changed".